 Thomas Jefferson High School is located in Southeast Denver and was founded in 1960 and has been in need of modernization and improvement for years.
 Additionally, movement of the soil beneath portions of the school has caused uneven floors, cracking walls, and malfunctioning doors and windows.
-A recent bond passed by Denver Public Schools (DPS) allocated over two million dollars for improvements at Thomas Jefferson High School.
+A bond passed by Denver Public Schools (DPS) allocated over two million dollars for improvements at Thomas Jefferson High School.

 Thomas Jefferson High School before improvements commenced